freemansoft/flutter-embedded/README.md

   <base href="http://localhost:4002">
 ```

-## Demonstrate communication from Flutter to the hosting web page
+## Demonstrate communication from Flutter to the hosting HTML page

 This program demonstrates Flutter to Javascript communication.
-It notifies the wrapper via `postMessage()`.
+Flutter notifies the wrapper HTML via the window's `postMessage()`.
 The example can be modified for ReactJS or other web frameworks.

-A message is sent from the counter to static HTML page hosting both the iFrame and the replaced element.
+The flutter application posts messages to the window listener in static HTML page hosting both the iFrame and the replaced element.
+The message has an attribute `{"action":"incremented"}`.

 The embedding HTML page has a Javascript handler that logs received events to a text area in the main page and to the console.
+It filters out messages that don't contain `{"action":"incremented}`

-1. For the element replacement, the launch HTML is the same window the element is in.
+1. For the element replacement, the launching HTML is the same window the element is in.
    1. This shows up as a location of `http://localhost:4001` in the demo in the HTML and the javascript console.
 This is the static content's location.
 1. For the iFrame, the launch HTML is the **parent** window.
    1. This shows up as a location of `Instance of 'minified:a0p'` in the demo in the HTML and the javascript console.
 1. For the iFrame, a message is sent into the index.html wrapper that launches flutter.
    1. This shows up as a location of `http://localhost:4002` in the demo.
 This is the address of the web server that holds the Flutter application.
    2. We don't see any received message because the Flutter boilerplate HTML has no handler and should stay that way in most places.

+## Demonstrates communication from the HTML page to a flutter application

+This program demonstrates Javascript to Flutter using window message channels.
+The web page JavaSCript notifies the Flutter application on the window's _message_ channel via a `postMessage()`.
+This example can be modified to use other frameworks to post the message.

+The Javascript posts messages to the window listener via the window and parent window.
+The message has an attribute  `{"action":"increment"}`

+The Flutter application has an `onMessage()` handler that calls the internal `increment()` method if the `action` is `increment`.
+It ignores all other messages that don't contain `{"action":"increment"}`;

 ## TODO